RoboJackets/roboracing-electrical/sedani/estop/Specs/E-stop-docs.md

  * Green is power
  * Red indicates if the car is enabled
  * Yellow indicates if the last message was successfully transmitted.
 Slightly different than if the remote has lost connection.
+ * Blue is low battery.

 ### Buttons
+Connect all the buttons but the Power switch to the PCB via the 4 boxed pins of the 11-pin header.
  * Power switch
  * Green GO button to enable car
  * Red STOP button to e-stop car